 Grab a deal with Too Good To Go

-Too Good To Go is an app where you can buy bags of food from local shops and restaurants that would have otherwise gone to landfill – for a third of the original price.
+Too Good To Go is an app where you can buy bags of food from local shops and restaurants that would have otherwise gone to landfill.
 The only catch is you don’t know what food you’ll receive, but you’ll know the shop you’re buying from.

 Local food banks